 Non-academic staff also have an important part in the success of St Jude’s.
 These staff include Head Office employees in finance, fundraising, marketing, sponsorship, HR and facilities teams as well as cleaners, bus drivers, gardeners, guards and cooks.

 St Jude’s Leadership team guides all of the school’s staff to achieve our mission.
-The Leadership team is overseen by Founder, Gemma Sisia, and comprises our Academic Manager, Nzinyangwa Mcharo, and eight Head Office managers.
+The Leadership team is overseen by Founder, Gemma Sisia, and comprises our Academic Manager, Nzinyangwa Mcharo, and seven Head Office managers.

 With representation from every area of the school, our Leadership team is able to meet challenges with a diverse range of skills and experiences.

 Vivian joined St Jude’s in 2015, from Dar-es-Salaam where she is born and bred.
 She has a Bachelor Degree in Laws from St Augustine University and recently completed her Master of International Trade Policy and Law from Lund University in Sweden, under auspices of TRAPCA and ESAMI in Arusha.
 Fittingly, Vivian’s favorite thing about St Jude’s is the opportunity for endless learning – both for staff and students.
 In her free time, Vivian likes to travel, read and swim.

 Hailing from Newcastle, Australia, Sarah has lived in many countries during her 10 year career in international development.
 She studied a Bachelor of Arts (International Relations) at the Australian National University, followed by two different master’s degrees, first in development studies and then in public health.
 Sarah loves the variety her role at St Jude’s offers her - on any given day, she might find herself working at any of St Jude’s three campuses or out in the community.

 Donor and Sponsor Relations